 Activity now has the ability to track your stats and put them into a trending tab for you to better see the trends of your activity from day-to-day.
 You can look back 90 days and see your average ring score for all three rings all in one place!

 The app can even use the trending tracking to give you more advanced stats like your walking pace!

-Women wearing Apple Watches will now have the ability to track their menstrual cycles.
-You'll be able to track the days, how light or heavy it is and your Apple Watch will even give you notification of upcoming periods.
-It can even give you an estimate on when you'll be most fertile during your cycle, which is perfect if for people trying to have kids.
+Women wearing Apple Watches now have the ability to track their menstrual cycles.
+You'll be able to track the days, how light or heavy your period is and your Apple Watch will even give you notification of upcoming periods.
+It can even give you an estimate on when you'll be most fertile during your cycle, which is perfect for people trying to have kids.
 Plus, all this information syncs up with your health and activity on your iPhone so you can keep all your health data in place!